alibaba/PhotonLibOS/doc/docs/introduction/how-to-build.md

 ```

 :::info
-All the libs and executables will be saved in `build/output`.
+All the libs and executables will be saved in `build/output` or `build/examples-output`.
 :::

 ### Examples / Testing